The-Coolest-Dude/The-Coolest-Dude/README.md

 **`Theoretical Physicist`**

-I'm a BS-MS student studying at Rochester Institute of Technology.
-My goal is to pursue theoretical quantum physics; using coding as a means to an end.
+I'm a BS-MS physics major studying at Rochester Institute of Technology.
+My goal is to pursue theoretical quantum physics research; using coding as a means to an end.

    </p>